“Managers should never be allowed to abdicate their management accountabilities and authorities by having HR do what is their job!”

 I learned this from management guru and past president of Forrest & Company, Nick Forrest (no relation) several years ago when I had the good fortune to work with him briefly.

 Why mention HR when in a discussion about Risk Management?
 Because the risk management expert Grant Purdy of Sufficient Certainty makes a similar claim about risk management.
-In a submitted comment on the Institute of Internal Auditors’ new formation of risk management, he points out that their new Three Lines of Defense Mode
+In a submitted comment on the Institute of Internal Auditors’ new formation of risk management, he points out that their new Three Lines of Defense Model

 wrongly promotes technical silos (the 2nd line) who take on responsibilities that rightly should be management’s.
 While this may inflate the egos and incomes of those heading up the silos, the net effect is detrimental for the organisation.